GitWyd/ProjectVenomROS/README.md

 $ roslaunch venom_offb sitl.launch
 ```

 3. We are ready to take off!!
 Run this command and you should see the drone hover at height 3.0 meter.
-Press 'q' to exit.
+Press 'q' to land.
 ```
 $ rosrun venom_offb navigation_node
 ```